 I found my fabric at JoAnn (and of course, I used a coupon).
 Make sure you look at the current craft store coupons before you shop, so you can make this already affordable babywearing item cost even less.

 While the standard length of a Moby Wrap is 6 yards, you don’t have to make yours that long.
-I found that using 5 1/2 yards instead was absolutely perfect.
-If you feel that 6 yards is too short, you can always make yours a bit longer.
+I found that using 5 1/2 yards instead was perfect.
+If you feel that 6 yards is not long enough, you can always make yours a bit longer.
 You need your Moby Wrap to fit you snuggly while keeping your baby safe.

 Other posts you’ll love:

 HOW TO MAKE A MOBY WRAP

 Most fabric is 45″ wide, which is just too wide for a wrap.
 Cut it down the middle lengthwise, so it is 24 1/2″ wide.
 TIP: follow the crease in the center to cut a straight line).
 Since you are using a knit material, it will not fray.
 That is why you don’t have to sew a thing!